-Hold ’em is normally played using small and big bet blinds.
+The very first thing to know when looking at how to play texas holdem is the betting.
+Texas holdem is normally played using small and big bet blinds.
 These are forced bets by two players.
 Antes are forced contributions by all players and may be used in addition to blinds, particularly in later stages of tournament.
 The dealer button represents the dealer in that particular hand.
-The dealer button rotates clockwise after each hand, changing the position of the dealer and blinds.
+The dealer button rotates clockwise after each hand, changing the position of the dealer and the small and big blind.
 The small blind is posted by the player to the left of the dealer and is usually equal to half of the big blind.
-The big blind, posted by the player to the left of the small blind, is equal to the minimum bet.
+The big blind, posted by the player to the left of the small blind, this is equal to the minimum bet.

 Each player is dealt two private cards in hold ’em, which are dealt first.
 The croupier deals to the player to the left first (in the small blind position).
 We use one standard deck of cards with no jokers.
 Once everyone has two private cards, betting begins before the *flop.
 Each player bets until they fold, put in all of their chips or have matched the active players.
 When this has finished, the three community cards (flop) is dealt.

 In all casinos, the dealer will burn a card before the flop, turn, and river.
 Because of this burn, players who are betting cannot see the back of the next community card to come.
 This is done for historical/traditional reasons, to avoid any possibility of a player knowing in advance the next card to be dealt due to it being marked.

 If a player bets and all other players fold, then the remaining player is awarded the pot and is not required to show his hole cards.
 If two or more players remain after the final betting round, a showdown occurs.
 On the showdown, each player plays the best poker hand they can make from the seven cards comprising his two hole cards and the five community cards.
 A player can use both of his own two hole cards, only one, or none at all, to form his final five-card hand.
-If the five community cards form the player’s best hand, then the player is said to be playing the board and can only hope to split the pot, because each other player can also use the same five cards to construct the same hand
+If the five community cards form the player’s best hand, then the player is said to be playing the board and can only hope to split the pot, because each other player can also use the same five cards to construct the same hand.

 If the best hand is shared by more than one player, then the pot is split equally among them, with any extra chips going to the first players after the button in clockwise order.
 Commonly players have closely ranked hands.
 If the hand involves fewer than five cards, including two pairs or three of a kind then *kickers are used to settle ties.
 The numerical value of the card is the only determining factor.

-*Flop= The first three community cards
+*Flop= The first three community cards.

-*Turn=The Fourth community card
+*Turn=The Fourth community card.

-*River=The Fifth community card
+*River=The Fifth community card.

-*Small Blind=Half the minimum stake of the table
+*Small Blind=Half the minimum stake of the table.

-*Big Blind=The minimum stake of the table
+*Big Blind=The minimum stake of the table.

 *Kickers=Kickers are side cards used to break ties.
 In the following example the J-5-3 and J-6-5 are kickers.
-If one player has a hand consisting of K-K-J-5-3 and another player has a hand consisting of K-K-J-6-5 the hand with the 6 would win as it out ranks the 5
+If one player has a hand consisting of K-K-J-5-3 and another player has a hand consisting of K-K-J-6-5 the hand with the 6 would win as it out ranks the 5.